-You probably came in looking for how to buy a Jetski, or ways to get the best deal on a jet ski, or maybe to learn the tricks that jet ski salesman play to overcharge you on one?
+You probably came in looking for how to buy a jet ski, or ways to get the best deal on a jet ski, or maybe to learn the tricks that jet ski salesmen play to overcharge you on one?

 The Number One Mistake

 I want to start off with the number one mistake that most people make when buying a watercraft… it’s not like buying a car.

 A car dealership can sell you a car at dealer invoice and still make money.
-If a Jet Ski dealership sold you a jet ski at dealer invoice they will soon be out of business.
+If a jet ski dealership sold you a jet ski at dealer invoice, they will soon be out of business.
 One of the reasons for this is because cars are shipped ready to go, besides removing some cosmetic pieces.
-Jet Ski’s on the other hand, are shipped in crates and do to them needing to be compressed will require the jet ski to be assembled.
+Jet ski’s on the other hand, are shipped in crates and do to them needing to be compressed will require the jet ski to be assembled.

-The fact is that people like to feel like they’re winning and seeing signs that say 50% off makes people feel like they got a good deal.
-The problem is that this places a wrong mindset for people and they think everything has at least a 40% markup especially luxury items like watercrafts.
+The fact is that people like to feel like they’re winning, and seeing signs that say 50% off makes people feel like they got a good deal.
+The problem is that this places a wrong mindset for people, and they think everything has at least a 40% markup, especially luxury items like watercraft.

-Don’t get me wrong, I enjoy a good deal myself but you must realize that everything doesn’t have a great markup.
-Don’t be off put if a jet ski dealership charges you freight since some jet skis may only have a $200 markup while it cost the dealership $400 to get it shipped there.
+Don’t get me wrong, I enjoy a good deal myself, but you must realize that everything doesn’t have a great markup.
+Don’t be off-put if a jet ski dealership charges you freight, since some jet skis may only have a $200 markup, while it costs the dealership $500 to get it shipped there.

 The Best Time to Buy

-The good news is that you can even save more money by getting rebates.
+The good news is that you can save more money by getting rebates.
 The bad news is that usually rebates are only given at the end of the season or on leftover models.
-In the summer most dealerships have sold out of all the prior year models.
+In the summer, most dealerships have sold out of all the prior year models.

-Tip: if a manufacture gives you an option of either a rebate or extra warranty, always go with the extra warranty.
+Tip: if a manufacturer gives you an option of either a rebate or extra warranty, always go with the extra warranty.
 The money you save with the rebate will never be as good as the dollar value of the warranty.

 Financing a Jet Ski is Different From a Car

 What happens is that a manufacturer will team up with a bank to buy down their rates on watercraft.
-These rates are different for different parts of the state but they run lower for people that qualify.
+These rates are different for different parts of the states, but they run lower for people that qualify.

 Also, keep in mind that getting approved for a jet ski is a lot harder than getting approved for a car.
-A car is seen as a must have for your daily life while a jet ski is more of a toy.
-As the bank sees it if you lose your job the first thing you’ll stop paying on is all your toys.
+A car is seen as a must-have for your daily life, while a jet ski is more of a toy.
+As the bank sees it, if you lose your job, the first thing you’ll stop paying on is all your toys.